 A historical reconstruction may be helpful in a number of different areas.
 Perhaps you need to review the history of a family to locate heirs.
 It could be a corporate history or a chain of title issue in a real estate matter.
 Whatever the issue, an investigator can help to identify and piece together long lost documents, facts and witnesses.

-The relationship between lawyers and private investigators has been a long a successful one.
-As a private investigator, it’s worth spending the time to make relationships with lawyers as they can provide a bounty of work, with no advertising or expenses needed on your end.
-Once you make a good relationship with a lawyer, they bring the work to you.
+The relationship between attorneys and private investigators has been a long a successful one.
+As a private investigator, it’s worth spending the time to make relationships with attorneys as they can provide bountiful work, and no advertising or expenses needed on your end.
+Once you make a good relationship with a attorney, they bring the work to you.
 Now that’s a smart business move!

 Tips for a positive and productive experience